 The Natatorium is available for private

 rental.
-Birthday celebration, family reunions, company picnics, and school
+Birthday celebrations, family reunions, company picnics, and school

 graduations are only a few of the special occasions that can be commemorated at